xFrah/ACSAI-obsidian/MD VERSIONS/Machine Learning/Linear Regression.md

-We want to regress a $y$ from $x$, starting from a finite number of datapoints:
+xWe want to regress a $y$ from $x$, starting from a finite number of datapoints:

 ![](../z_images/Pasted%20image%2020230519120711.png)